open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 When activating a car with 1 Command Point, if you fail the test to use the Command Point you may move directly forward up to 2 inches instead of losing the Command Point.

+### Taking Damage

+Any time a car loses a Hit Point it must make a control check.

+### Dodging

+When a car moves into contact with you you may choose to Dodge them by spending a Command Point.
+If you do so you are not required to make a control check.

 ### Control Checks

 At times you may be at risk of losing control of your car, when being attacked, pushing your speed, or colliding with the terrain.
 When asked to perform a control check you must make a Skill Roll.
 If you pass the Skill Roll nothing happens.
 If you fail the Skill Roll then the following happens: